Jorge Soto (cyclist)

-Jorge Adelbio Soto Pereira (born 8 August 1986, in Salto, Uruguay) is a road bicycle racer and track cyclist, who is affiliated with the Centro Recreativo Porongos Fútbol Club of Trinidad.
+Jorge Adelbio Soto Pereira (born 8 August 1986, in Salto, Uruguay) is a Uruguayan road bicycle racer and track cyclist.

 He has won several stages of both Rutas de América as Vuelta Ciclista del Uruguay.
 In 2005, he received a grant for a month in Switzerland in the World Cycling Centre of the UCI to improve his performance, which ultimately became more than a year.

 Soto represented Uruguay at the 2012 Summer Olympics in the Men's road race.
+He won the Rutas de América in 2011 and 2012.